ari/gradle-release-plugin/README.md

 ## Release notes

+### 2.1.2 (18 February 2013)

+* Fix problem introduced in 2.1 with releasing from the trunk branch using svn.

 ### 2.1.1 (30 January 2013)

 * Update svnkit for a whole bunch of bug fixes against subversion repositories.